JannikArndt/Musicista/README.md

 ###Planned features###
 - full support of expression-symbols in Model
-- support for notes that exceed a barline
 - support for chords
-- support for 32nds
 - support for upbeat measures

 ###v0.6 (in development)###
 - support for multiple voices
+- basic support for 32nds
+- support for tied notes

 ###v0.5 (16.7.2014)###
 - Added support for common- and cut-time